arogina/simple-calculator-js/README.md

 ### About app

-It's a calculator with simple functionalities as addition, distraction, multiplication and division.
+It's a calculator with simple functionalities as addition, subtraction, multiplication and division.
 All functionalities are implemented using vanilla JavaScript, while visual component (UI) of app is made using HTML and CSS.

 ### Download and try it yourself!